Nielspace/100daysMLchallenge/README.md

 # 100daysMLchallenge Notes

-Learning something new with ML each day.
+Learning something new with Machine learning each day.
 The motive behind this repo is to spend 30 mins or more in an ML problem and learn something new.

 # Day 1
 ## 6 January